 Mr. Leon C. Botham, MSCE, P.E., P.Eng.
-(SK/BC/ON/NT/YT) from NewFields Canada Mining & Environment ULC was responsible for the filtered tailings storage system as well as the water management system and has reviewed and approved the contents of this press release.
+(SK/BC/ON/NT/YT) from NewFields Canada Mining & Environment ULC was responsible for the filtered tailings storage system as well as the water management system and has reviewed and approved the contents of the FSU press release dated March 6, 2023.
 Mr. Botham is a Qualified Person ("QP"), independent of Focus Graphite, within the meaning of NI 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators.

 Mr. Denys Vermette, géo.
-(QC)., M.Sc., M.Sc.A. from IOS Services Geoscientifiques Inc. was responsible for the section on environmental studies presented in the Technical Report and has reviewed and approved the contents of this press release.
+(QC)., M.Sc., M.Sc.A. from IOS Services Geoscientifiques Inc. was responsible for the section on environmental studies presented in the Technical Report and has reviewed and approved the contents of FSU press release dated March 6, 2023.
 Mr. Vermette is a Qualified Person ("QP"), independent of Focus Graphite, within the meaning of NI 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators.

 Mr. Marc-André Bernier, géo.
 (QC), P.Geo.
-(ON), M.Sc., Senior Geoscientist for Table Jamésienne de Concertation Minière, a consultant to the Company and a Qualified Person ("QP") as defined under NI 43 - 101 Standards of Disclosure for Mineral Projects has reviewed and approved the non-technical content this news release.
+(ON), M.Sc., Senior Geoscientist for Table Jamésienne de Concertation Minière, a consultant to the Company and a Qualified Person ("QP") as defined under NI 43 - 101 Standards of Disclosure for Mineral Projects has reviewed and approved the non-technical content the FSU press release dated March 6, 2023.